pal-robotics/realsense_simulation/README.md

 # realsense_simulation

-This package contains the gazebo needed for simulation, it should be included in the urdf of your robot.
+This package contains the gazebo needed for simulation, it should be included in the urdf of your camera.